REQUIREMENTS OF WORKING WITH LHFSD ED5RV07EN-15

 Naturally, there are way more types of USB/RS232 adaptors on the market.

-However, I want to present the troubles I have with my adaptors, so that
+However, I want to present the problems I had with my adaptors, so that

 First of all, Prolific chipsets do not have drivers for Windows 8 at